Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <div>
 <img src="images/figure-node.png" title="The content of a single I3S Node" alt="The content of a single I3S Node.">
-<p>Figure 4: This diagram illustrates the content of an I3S node. </p>
+<p>Figure 4: This diagram illustrates the content of an I3S node as stored in its node index document. </p>
 </div>